invisiburu/gulp-memoize/README.md

 import gulp from 'gulp';
 import favicons from 'gulp-favicons';
 import srcset from 'gulp-srcset';
-import cache from 'gulp-cache';
+import memoize from 'gulp-memoize';

 gulp.task('favicon', () =>
     gulp.src('src/favicon.svg')
-        .pipe(cache(
+        .pipe(memoize(
-            // Target plugin, the output of which will be cached. favicons(faviconsConfig),
+            // Target plugin, the output of which will be memoized. favicons(faviconsConfig),
-            // Options for `gulp-cache` plugin.
+            // Options for `gulp-memoize` plugin.
             {
-                // Bucket to store favicons in cache.
+                // Report on every restored file
-                name: 'favicons'
+                verbose: true
             }
         ))
         .pipe(gulp.dest('./favicons'))